Indoor Bike Improvement #9 - Let's Talk About Sweat

 4. Caulking (and duct tape!)

-The upper edges of the plastic covers allow sweat to get inside the plastic cover.
+The upper edges of the plastic covers allow sweat to get inside.
 This is especially true in my case where the majority of sweat from my chin drips between the handlebars and seat tube.

 A few months ago, I applied window caulking to the upper seams on the plastic cover.
 I also added a small piece of black duct tape along the seam where the plastic shells come together.
 It worked!
 Moisture infiltration has stopped.